New Mexico Hunting Laws and Regulations

-Is completion of a New Mexico state agency-approved course required in order to buy a license?
+Is completion of the New Mexico state agency-approved course required in order to buy a license?

 Yes, in some cases.
 In order to buy a license, New Mexico requires that hunters younger than 18 years old must first complete a course approved by the New Mexico Department of Game and Fish and IHEA-USA.

 Hunting education is currently required in several U.S. states and Canadian provinces.

 All U.S. states, provinces, and countries that have mandatory hunter education requirements will accept the Hunter Education Number.
 Likewise, New Mexico will accept Hunter Education certifications that are issued by other jurisdictions that meet official IHEA requirements.
 (This is known as “reciprocity.”)

 New Mexico-Approved Hunting Course

 The New Mexico Hunter Ed Course is approved and accepted by the New Mexico Department of Game and Fish.

 What Makes a Course Approved?